MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Using on-premises PSTN connectivity for hybrid users?** If so, you only need to assign a **Phone System** license.
 You should **NOT** assign a Calling Plan.

-- **Latência após a atribuição de licenças**: por causa da latência entre o Microsoft 365 ou o Office 365 e o Skype for Business Online, pode levar até 24 horas para que um usuário receba um plano de chamada após a atribuição de uma licença.
-Se após 24 horas, o usuário não estiver atribuído a um plano de chamadas, [entre em contato com o suporte para produtos empresariais-ajuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- Latência após a atribuição de **licenças:** devido à latência entre o Microsoft 365 ou o Office 365 e o Skype for Business Online, pode levar até 24 horas para um usuário ter um Plano de Chamada atribuído após a atribuição de uma licença.
+Se, após 24 horas, o usuário não tiver um Plano de Chamada, entre em contato com o suporte para produtos comerciais – Ajuda [para Administradores.](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b)

 - **Error messages**: You will get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose **Buy more**.

 - **Next steps**: After you assign Calling Plan licenses to your users, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).

-### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Como atribuir uma licença do sistema telefônico e do plano de chamada a um usuário
+### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Como atribuir uma licença do Sistema de Telefonia e do Plano de Chamada a um usuário

-As etapas são as mesmas que a atribuição de uma licença do Microsoft 365 ou do Office 365.
-Consulte [atribuir ou remover licenças para o Microsoft 365 para empresas](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+As etapas são as mesmas que atribuir uma licença do Microsoft 365 ou do Office 365.
+Consulte [Atribuir ou remover licenças do Microsoft 365 para empresas.](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc)

 ### <a name="how-to-assign-phone-system-and-calling-plan-licenses-in-bulk"></a>Como atribuir licenças de Sistema de Telefonia e Planos de Chamadas em massa